tox-dev/sphinx-autodoc-typehints/README.md

 If you\'re documenting code that needs to stay compatible with Python 2.7, you cannot use regular type annotations.
 Instead, you must either be using Python 3.8 or later or have [typed_ast](https://pypi.org/project/typed-ast/) installed.
-The package extras `type_comments` will pull in the appropiate dependencies automatically.
+The package extras `type_comments` will pull in the appropriate dependencies automatically.
 Then you can add type hint comments in the following manner:

 ```python